-Leeds Masters Scholarships aim to encourage UK fee-paying students from under-represented groups to study a Masters qualification.
+Leeds Masters Scholarships, worth £5,000, aim to encourage eligible UK fee-paying students from under-represented groups to study a Masters qualification.

 - Be paying postgraduate tuition fees at the UK rate.

 - Not have more than 50% of your postgraduate tuition fees covered for you, for example by an employer or public funding body (eg NHS/NHS Business Services Authority).